 Where does TokyoTreat ship to?

 Monthly snack boxes are delivered internationally.
 There are some countries that TokyoTreat boxes cannot be delivered to.
-But currently, they are shipping to anywhere in the United States.
+Currently, they are shipping to anywhere in the United States.

 Is TokyoTreat or Japan Crate better?